Summer Programs FAQ

 - What is the refund policy?

-If you do not plan to attend and you are already enrolled in a CED Summer Program, you must drop your course(s) before the refund deadlines or you will be financially responsible for the fees.
+If you do not plan to attend and you are already enrolled in a CED Summer Program, you must drop your course(s) before the refund deadlines or you will be financially responsible for tuition and fees.
 To do this, you will need to do both of the following:

-1) Send an email to your CED Summer Program (embARC, DISC, Summer [In]stitute) to inform us that you need to withdraw.
+1) Send an email to your CED Summer Program (Design + Build Bootcamp, embARC, DISC, Summer [In]stitute) to inform us that you need to withdraw.

 Important: CED Summer Programs students are not automatically dropped from classes for non-payment or non-attendance in the summer term and are financially responsible for all fees unless they drop their course(s) before the refund deadlines.
 If you decide to enroll in a CED Summer Program after the refund deadline has passed, you automatically accept financial responsibility for the program fees.

-The CED Summer Programs fee refund deadline is in early June.
+Please take a note of the CED Summer Programs fee refund deadlines.
 Information regarding the Summer Sessions fee refund deadline is available here.

 CED reserves the right to cancel any course for which there is insufficient enrollment.
-If CED cancels a Summer Programs course, students already enrolled will receive a full refund.
+If CED cancels a Summer Program course, students already enrolled will receive a full refund.

 Important: If you do not plan to attend, you must drop your class(es) before the refund deadlines, or you will be financially responsible for the fees.
 CED Summer Program students are not automatically dropped from classes for non-payment or non-attendance in the summer term.
 Enrolling in a CED Summer Program after the full refund cancellation deadline automatically implies that you accept financial responsibility for the program fees.